 To ensure happy and healthy relationships between pets and people, we rely on positive, reward-based training techniques to encourage appropriate behavior and foster a foundation of trust and enjoyment.
 At the Humane Society of Boulder Valley, we use a variety of rewards including treats, playtime with favorite toys and other animals, and opportunities for outdoor play to encourage appropriate behavior.
 We believe this is the most efficient method for teaching polite behavior and ensures a successful relationship between you and your animal companion.
 We wholly believe that training should be a fun and rewarding experience for both of you!

 In pet dog training, we encourage behaviors we want (sitting when neighbors visit) and fade-out behaviors we are less thrilled about (jumping when neighbors arrive).
-The dividing line between traditional “old school” training and a progressive, positive-based approach rests on the decision to use either aversive, forceful techniques or non-aversive, engaging techniques to accomplish our training goals.
+The dividing line between traditional “old school” training and a progressive, positive-based approach rests on the decision to use either aversive, forceful techniques and tools, or non-aversive, engaging techniques and tools to accomplish our training goals.

 Truly positive trainers embrace non-aversive training methods and rely heavily on positive reinforcement to encourage and promote desirable behavior – sitting for greeting, chewing on appropriate chew toys, and any number of “obedience” type behaviors.
 Since the advent of positive training methods, there has been a scientific recommendation and cultural mind-shift away from intimidation and force as a method to achieve compliance.
 We have changed our focus from “how do I get my dog to stop this behavior?” to “how do I get him to start doing this instead?”.
 Positive trainers have learned to reframe their expectations of pet dogs (and cats and all other mammals) with the goal of teaching dogs to work cooperatively and enthusiastically with the guardian.
 Armed with this knowledge, you are now equipped to make training decisions that will determine the future of your relationship with your dog.